RamiALBASHA/crop_irradiance/doc/absorbed_sunlit_shaded.rst

     (after **Goudriaan and van Laar, 1994**). :math:`\beta \ [-]` is the angle of the solar elevation.

+Yet, it is more realistic to consider that leaves have a preferential declination angle (for instance, grapevine is said to have its leaves declined by 45° below the horizon).
+In this latter case leaves intercept different fractions of incident irradiance depending on the angle between the solar beam and leaves.

 Finally, before going into equations, recall that the absorbed irradiance per unit ground area is the product of the absorbed irradiance per unit leaf area and leaf area index (leaf area per unit ground area) for each leaf fraction